MurphyPicard/danceSalsa/README.md

 dancer and loves to teach people how to move and express themselves.
 If you want to change your life, learn how to Salsa!

+As of 10/16/17, the style and design elements of this website will be done by my brother Manolo who is super interested in HTML, CSS and learning basic coding skills.
+I will assist in anything JavaScript related and also assist with basic functionality and general consulting.

 Screenshot of the site:
 ![alt tag](./images/Salsa.png)